akashdeshpande/100-days-of-code/log.md

 **Thoughts** Feels good after I've completed something.
 I've yet to build a big project, so I'm excited about it and I look forward to it.

+### Day 12: September 3, Friday

+**Today's Progress**: Completed Responsive web design principles and 18% of CSS Flexbox from freecodecamp.org

+**Thoughts** Today it took a lot of willpwoer to complete my day.
+I guess some days test your patience and willpower.

 ##### (example to copy from later)
 ### Day x: Month 00, Day